 AP Spanish Language and Culture

-Emma Pluquet (B.A, Université Libre de Bruxelles, Post Graduate Degrees, Université Libre de Bruxelles, Université Catholique de Louvain, M.Ed.
-Nicholls State University) joined the faculty in August 2016, and teaches French I, French II, French III, and AP French Language and Culture.
+Emma Pluquet (B.A, Université Libre de Bruxelles; Post Graduate Degrees, Université Libre de Bruxelles; Université Catholique de Louvain; M.Ed.
+Nicholls State University) joined the faculty in 2016 and teaches French I, II and III, and AP French Language and Culture.
 Prior teaching assignments include: Lockport Upper Elementary in Louisiana, in addition to the Institute of Continuing Education in Brussels, Ecole Privée à Programmes Belges de Lubumbashi in Republic Democratic of Congo.
-She enjoys travel and reading 19th century French literature in her spare time.